Tara Rudd: International career

-McKeown has played internationally for the United States women's national under-20 soccer team.
-On July 17, 2018, McKeown was named to the roster for the 2018 FIFA U-20 Women's World Cup, alongside USC teammate Savannah DeMelo.
-McKeown appeared in the starting lineup for the United States in the team's second group stage match, versus Paraguay.
+Rudd has played internationally for the United States women's national under-20 soccer team.
+On July 17, 2018, Rudd was named to the roster for the 2018 FIFA U-20 Women's World Cup, alongside USC teammate Savannah DeMelo.
+Rudd appeared in the starting lineup for the United States in the team's second group stage match, versus Paraguay.